layumi/University1652-Baseline/tutorial/README.md

 - GPU Memory >= 4G
 - Numpy
 - Pytorch 0.3+ (http://pytorch.org/)
-- (Optional) Torchvision, which is usually installed with pytorch.
+- (Optional) Torchvision, which is usually already installed with pytorch.
 ```
 git clone https://github.com/pytorch/vision
 cd vision
 python setup.py install
 ```

+## Troubleshooting
+We do not suggest using Windows considering lower GPU usage and unexpected errors.

+- Path: Ubuntu path is `\home\zzd\` but Windows path is `D://Downloads/` using `/` instead of `\`
+- Multi-thread: Pytorch does not support multiple thread on Windows to read the data.
+Please set `num_workers=0` during trainning and test.
+- No Triton or other error: Please remove the `torch.compile` in training and test code.

+Please also refer to https://github.com/layumi/Person_reID_baseline_pytorch/issues/34

 ## Getting started
 Check the Prerequisites.
 The download links for this practice are: